xiaoxianyu-office/mm/Mobs/Options.md

 **FollowRange: \[value\]**

-      * Max distance the mob will hold aggro on a target.
+      * Max distance between the mob and target(can be a location)
       * Also defines max range at which a target will aggro a player initially.
       * Defaults to standard respective minecraft follow range